-2. Significant accounting policies
+2. Material accounting policy information

 2.1 Basis of preparation

 These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)") under the historical cost convention, except as disclosed in the accounting policies below.